spencertipping/bash-lambda/README.md

 Lisp-style quasiquoting by deliberately escaping everything else.
 (Well, with a good bit of bash mixed in.)

-The easier way is to make the 'average' function visible within closures by giving it a name.
-While we're at it, let's do the same for `sum_list`; that way we won't need to close over `$sum_list` and escape a bunch of variables.
+The easier way is to make the 'sum_list' function visible within closures by giving it a name.
+While we're at it, let's do the same for `average`.

 ```
 $ def sum-list $sum_list